 top of page

 We all experience worries in life, but for some individuals, specific phobias can lead to intense fear that significantly impacts their daily lives.
-If you're struggling with a phobia, I can assist you in overcoming it by utilizing proven therapy approaches like Cognitive Behavioural Therapy (CBT).
+If you're struggling with a phobia, I can assist you in overcoming it by utilising proven therapy approaches like Cognitive Behavioural Therapy (CBT).
 Together, we can work towards reducing the impact of your phobia and improving your overall well-being.

 What Are Phobias?